 D-301: About Priority of Service

-By law, TWC and Boards must ensure that eligible veterans and eligible foster youth receive priority over all other equally qualified individuals in the receipt of workforce services.
+By law, Boards must ensure that eligible veterans and eligible foster youth receive priority over all other equally qualified individuals in the receipt of workforce services.

 Boards must ensure that written copies of local priority of service policies and procedures are maintained at all service delivery points and, provided to all Workforce Solutions Office staff, and to the extent practicable, posted in a way that makes it possible for the public to easily access them.